awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_AnalyzeLogData_AggregationQuery.md

-# Tutorial: Run a Query with an Aggregation Function<a name="CWL_AnalyzeLogData_AggregationQuery"></a>
+# Tutorial: Run a query with an aggregation function<a name="CWL_AnalyzeLogData_AggregationQuery"></a>

-In this tutorial, you run a query that returns the results of executing aggregate functions on log records\.
+You can use aggregation functions with the `stats` command and as arguments for other functions\.
+In this tutorial, you run a query command that counts the number of log events containing a specified field\.
+The query command returns a total count that's grouped by the specified field's value or values\.
+For more information about aggregation functions, see [Supported operations and functions](https://docs.aws.amazon.com/en_us/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html#CWL_QuerySyntax-operations-functions) in the *Amazon CloudWatch Logs User Guide*\.

-**To run an aggregation query**
+**To run a query with an aggregation function**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Insights**\.
+1. In the navigation pane, choose **Logs**, and then choose **Logs Insights**\.

-1. Select one or more log groups above the query editor\.
-To help find your log groups, enter text in the search bar and CloudWatch Logs displays matching log groups in the search bar\.

-1. In the query editor, delete the query that is currently shown, enter the following, and then choose **Run**\.
-Replace *fieldname* with the name of a field that appears in the **Fields** area on the right of the page\.
+1. In the **Select log group\(s\)** drop down, choose one or more log groups to query\.

+   You can enter the name of log groups that you want to query in the search bar\.
+When you select a log group, CloudWatch Logs Insights automatically detects the data fields in the log group\.

+1. Delete the default query in the query editor, and enter the following command:

    ```
-   stats count(*) by fieldname
+   stats count(*) by fieldName
    ```

+1. Replace *fieldName* with a discovered field from the **Fields** menu\.

+   The **Fields** menu is located at the top right of the page and displays all of the discovered fields that CloudWatch Logs Insights detects in your log group\.

+1. Choose **Run** to view the query results\.

-   The results show the number of log events in the log group that were received by CloudWatch Logs that contain each different value for the field name that you chose\.
+   The query results show the number of records in your log group that match the query command and the total count that's grouped by the specified field's value or values\.